scalacenter/scalafix/CONTRIBUTING.md

 ```
 scalafix-tests
-├── input         # Source files to be fixed by default rules
+├── input         # Source files to be analyzed and fixed by rules
-├── output        # Expected output from running default rules
+├── output        # Expected output from running rewrite rules
-├── shared        # Source files that are compiled semanticdb, used in BaseSemanticTest.
+├── shared        # Code that is shared between input and unit projects
 └── unit          # Unit test suites.
 ```